NewFrenchDev/Basic-Quizz-Game/README.md

 The game:
 50 questions with 4 propositions each.
 You can choice the number of questions to answer
-3 tries if you fail the game is over and you can choose to stop or replay
+3 tries for each question if you fail the game is over and you can choose to stop or replay

 If you want to add new questions with 4 propositions and their solutions, just open the quizz_file.py and and what you want to write in the correct function.